TSE-Systems/tse-analytics-docs/Writerside/topics/Variables.md

 ## Aggregation

-Different methods of calculation (**Aggregation** modes) can be used for the calculation of data values for individual time bins during binning: mean, median, sum, minimum and maximum.
+Different methods of calculation (**Aggregation** modes) can be used for the calculation of data values for individual time bins during binning(i.e., when raw data are grouped into defined time intervals): mean, median, sum, minimum and maximum.

+The *Binning* widget and its settings will be described in detail in the following section.

 ![Figure: Aggregation mode](aggregation-mode.png)

+> **Note**:For cumulative variables, such as DistK,the default aggregation mode is max.
+Within each time bin, this mode reports the maximum cumulative value, corresponding to the total distance reached by the end of that interval.
+>
+> If you are interested in the distance covered within each interval (i.e., interval-based activity), you can use the differential variable DistD and apply aggregation modes such as sum or mean.
+>
+> The default aggregation mode is only a suggestion; users can adjust it according to specific analysis needs.
+{style='note'}

 These modes can be specified individually for each variable via the dropdown menu in the **Aggregation** column of the _Variables_ widget.
 The most suitable aggregation mode differs between variables depending on the way data is collected and displayed during a PhenoMaster experiment.